yusufozturk/plural/README.md

 # plural

-Linux agent to send host-based facts about the server to ElasticSearch and Kibana
+Linux agent to send host-based information about the server to ElasticSearch and Kibana

 ----------